AdaCore/spark2014/lrm/source/packages.rst

       :Trace Unit: TBD

 #.
-The Initial Condition Aspect must follow the
+The Initial Condition Aspect shall follow the
    Abstract State Aspect, Depends aspect and Initializes aspect if they are present.